 Bonus tip: Are your pots or containers sitting in rainwater?

-Using saucers can also create a protective layer if you are placing your containers directly on the ground.
+Using saucers can also create a protective layer if you place your containers directly on the ground.

-Pay special attention to water levels in periods with rainfall.
+Pay special attention to water levels in periods of rainfall.

 Summary and conclusion:

-Quality soil is key to being successful growing herbs and garden vegetables.
+Quality soil is vital to being successful in growing herbs and garden vegetables.

 But quality soil does not have to be expensive.
-And when you understand what makes a quality soil work, you can construct or create your own quality soil.
+And when you understand what makes quality soil work, you can construct or mix your quality soil.

 Still, from my experience, the soil you can create yourself will cost a lot less and will yield fantastic results.

 I grow a lot of habanero peppers.
 And last year, I had one pot that I watered less than my other plants.
-And this is the plant that yielded more fruits and a hotter and tastier pepper than I was used to.
+And this plant yielded more fruits and a hotter and tastier pepper than I was used to.